Nsustain/.github/profile/README.md

 problem that farmers have is one of the best ways to make a positive impact on environmental sustainability.

-Most people who have office jobs don’t know what it's like to work closely with the environment.
-Farmers, in contrast, are possibly the most-knowledgeable group that knows very well about the environment.
+Most people who have office jobs simply don't have close contact with problems related to the environment and sustainability.
+Farmers, in contrast, are possibly the mmost-knowledgeable group.
+They know about the biggest problems that need the greatest solutions.

 The same goes for scientists, environmentalists, or doctors.
 Anyone who work closely with the environment.
 Anyone who work in the frontlines.

 You see, this is a win-win situation.
-Farmers get technological support.
+You get technological support without spending any money.
 We get real-world, exciting, fun problems to solve!

 This is why we made this into a non-profit organization.